-I’m partial to Charleston as the College of Charleston is my alma mater & I lived there for several years.
-However, I have been going to Charleston since a youngin and each time I visit I find something new in this historical port .
+I’m partial to Charleston, as the College of Charleston is my alma mater and I lived there for several years.
+However, I have been going to Charleston since a was young, and each time I visit, I find something new in this historical port.

-It can be tucked away in an alley I’ve absentmindedly walked, a historic church I’ve never looked up to notice or a courtyard never peeked into.
-The best way to share my love for this city is to pass on some favorite places…even new ones I’ve discovered on my recent trip.
+It can be tucked away in an alley I’ve absentmindedly walked, in a historic church I’ve never looked up to notice, or in a courtyard I’ve never peeked into.
+The best way to share my love for this city is to pass on some favorite places—even new ones I’ve discovered on my recent trip.

 Where to stay:

-Best place to stay is downtown, preferably nearby the Market place.
-Easy access to shops, restaurants and walking distance to anything and everything are preferable.
-Best time to go is during the off season.
+The best place to stay is downtown, preferably nearby the Market Place.
+Easy access to shops and restaurants and walking distance to anything and everything are preferable.
+The best time to go is during the off-season.

 Charleston is condensed and compact, so your quality of service will be noticeably more exceptional when you go during this time.
 My recent trip in December was the perfect time, breezing through restaurants without a wait and talking to the locals with time on their hands to spare.
 Perfect.

-Meeting Street Inn: Enjoy old southern charm in this hotel, the best location hands down.
-One block from the market, two blocks from King street (the main shopping street) and a few short blocks to Rainbow row and the waterfront Battery.
-Off season rates can be as low as $109! but will increase dramatically during peak season.
+Meeting Street Inn: Enjoy old southern charm in this hotel, which has the best location hands down.
+One block from the market, two blocks from King Street (the main shopping street) and a few short blocks to Rainbow row and the waterfront Battery.
+Off-season rates can be as low as $109, but will increase dramatically during peak season.

-The Days Inn: This budget-friendly option is next door to Meeting Street Inn.
-Clean, convenient and free parking!
+The Days Inn: This budget-friendly option is next door to the Meeting Street Inn.
+Clean, convenient, and free parking!

 153 Meeting Street/ http://charleston-historicdisthotel.com/default.asp?HotelID=95844

 Charleston Crab House: Always a must on my visits!
-The BEST she crab soup around.
+The best crab soup around!
 Seriously, I don’t know how you would beat this recipe!
 There are a few locations in Charleston, but I hit the one on James Island overlooking the water.
-The combination of the view and food are an A+.
+The combination of the view and food is an A+.

 145 Wappoo Creek Drive/http://www.charlestoncrabhouse.com/